Coupling Deep Learning with Full Waveform Inversion: Numerical experiments

+In the previous numerical examples, the velocity models we intend to reconstruct are mostly within the distribution of velocity models used to generate the training data set.
+Therefore, the reconstruction given by online stage (i) is sufficient.

-In the last example, we test the proposed coupling scheme on a velocity model which is outside of the training domain.
+In the last example, we test the proposed coupling scheme on a velocity model that is outside of the training domain.
 Precisely, the design of the offline training stage is the same as the one in Section~\ref{numerical_ex_4modes}, namely, we focus on learning the first $5$ Fourier modes along each direction during the training.
 However, our goal in this example is to reconstruct the following velocity model,

-which is apparently outside of the training domain containing many high frequency components.
-To reconstruct (\ref{velocity_model_outside}), we first implement the $J$-term truncated Neumann series approximation (\ref{EQ:Neumann}) with $J = 20$ to obtain the low frequency part of the velocity model (\ref{velocity_model_outside}), then use it as the initial guess of a quasi-Newton algorithm based on the BFGS gradient update rule to minimize~ \eqref{EQ:Obj Classical}.
+which is apparently outside of the training domain containing many high-frequency components.
+To reconstruct (\ref{velocity_model_outside}), we first implement the $J$-term truncated Neumann series approximation (\ref{EQ:Neumann}) with $J = 20$ to obtain the low-frequency part of the velocity model (\ref{velocity_model_outside}), then use it as the initial guess of a quasi-Newton algorithm based on the BFGS gradient update rule for the minimization problem in online stage (ii)~ \eqref{EQ:Online Stage II}.
 In addition, to recover the high-frequency components of the velocity field, except the $51$ receivers at the bottom surface in the training stage, we place another $51$ receivers at the top surface when minimizing ~\eqref{EQ:Obj Classical}, and enforce $7$ different top sources $h_i(x), i = 1,2\cdots,7$ with $h_1, h_2, h_3$ being the same as the top sources in the training stage, and